apache/helix/website/1.0.1/src/site/markdown/tutorial_cloud_support.md

 }
 ```

 Helix also implements an example processor for Azure in [AzureCloudInstanceInformationProcessor](https://github.com/apache/helix/blob/master/helix-core/src/main/java/org/apache/helix/cloud/azure/AzureCloudInstanceInformationProcessor.java).
 The implementation includes fetching and parsing Azure cloud instance information.
-Fetching function retrieves instance information from Azure AIMS, and parsing function validates the response, and selects the fields needed for participant auto registration.
-If users would like to use Helix in Azure environment, they do not need to implement by themselves.
+The fetching function retrieves instance information from Azure AIMS, and the parsing function validates the response, and selects the fields needed for participant auto registration.
+If users would like to use Helix in an Azure environment, they do not need to implement it by themselves.

-If users need to use Helix in other cloud environment, they can implement their own information processor.
+If users need to use Helix in another cloud environment, they can implement their own information processor.
 The implementation would be similar to Azure implementation, and the main difference would be in how to parse the response and retrieve interested fields.

 #### Config Properly for Participant Auto Registration to Work
 To make the participant auto registration work, users would need to make sure their cluster config is set properly.
 The most important one is the `allowParticipantAutoJoin` field in cluster config.